osu-crypto/libOTe/AUDIT.md

 - `Gmw_Audit_Test` requires fresh OLE installation and a second zero-OLE linear evaluation on a consumed evaluator to fail before state changes.

+## AUD-139: GMW copies retained views into the source object

+Status: fixed

+Affected code:

+- GMW object construction and assignment.
+- Move support for `BetaCircuit`.

+Concern:

+The implicit GMW copy operations copied `mGates`, `mPrint`, and `mWords` as non-owning references.
+These references continued to address the source object's circuit and wire storage instead of the copied containers.

+Impact:

+Evaluation through a copy could modify the source object.
+Destroying the source before evaluation left the copy with dangling references and enabled use-after-free.

+Resolution:

+GMW is now move-only.
+Its explicit move operations transfer the owning containers together with their internal references and clear the source.
+`BetaCircuit` exposes its default vector moves so circuit transfer does not copy a potentially large gate schedule.

+Verification:

+- Compile-time checks require GMW to be noncopyable and nothrow movable.
+- `Gmw_Audit_Test` evaluates move-constructed and move-assigned instances and requires both source objects to be inert.

+## AUD-140: RingLPN reinitialization retained tensor state

+Status: fixed

+Affected code:

+- `RingLpnTriple::init`.

+Concern:

+Reinitialization replaced the DPF and GMW state but retained tensor coefficients, tensor OTs, choices, and product positions.
+The retained tensor coefficient vector made `baseCorCount()` treat the new session's tensor as ready.

+Impact:

+The reported base-correlation count omitted the tensor material required by the new session.
+Later setup could clear the retained tensor without producing a replacement, causing failure after protocol state had been consumed.

+Resolution:

+After validating the new configuration, initialization discards all tensor and product state from the previous session.
+Reusable base-OT extension state and public transform caches remain available.

+Verification:

+- `RingLpn_Audit_test` populates every tensor-state container, reinitializes the object, and requires the new base-correlation count to include the complete tensor.

+## AUD-141: RingLPN validated outputs after consuming protocol state

+Status: fixed

+Affected code:

+- The OLE and triple overloads of `RingLpnTriple::expand`.

+Concern:

+Expansion checked output lengths only after generating or consuming the tensor, DPF, GMW, and OT state.
+A caller could therefore begin both parties' protocol work with incompatible output spans.

+Impact:

+A local size error consumed one-time correlations, closed the protocol socket, and forced the peer to abort before the error was reported.

+Resolution:

+Both overloads now validate their complete output interface before entering the protocol body or its failure-cleanup scope.
+Invalid calls preserve the initialized state and leave the socket untouched.

+Verification:

+- `RingLpn_Audit_test` supplies mismatched triple outputs and requires rejection before the tensor state or socket changes.